sklaw/circle/sample/44-ENEE447Project2/README.md

 logger: Circle 45.1 started on Raspberry Pi Zero 00:00:00.54 timer: SpeedFactor is 1.85
 00:00:00.54 kernel: Compile time: Feb 25 2023 15:03:24
-Task main is running
+Task main is running.
-Task main is running
+Task main is running.
-Task main is running
+Task main is running.
-Task main is running
+Task main is running.
-Task main is running
+Task main is running.
-Task main is running
+Task main is running.
-Task main is running
+Task main is running.
 ```

 - After we implement preemptive multitasking (initiated by timer interrupt), the output should show four tasks concurrently running (main task, task A, task B, and task C):